Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Deploy the Lambda functions inside the VPC Attach a security group to the Lambda functions Provide outbound rule access to the VPC CIDR range only Update the DB instance security group to allow traffic from the Lambda security group.
 - [ ] Peer the Lambda default VPC with the VPC that hosts the DB instance to allow direct network access without the need for security groups.

 ### A company has an application that uses an Amazon RDS PostgreSQL database.
 The company is developing an application feature that will store sensitive information for an individual in the database.
 During a security review of the environment, the company discovers that the RDS DB instance is not encrypting data at rest.
 The company needs a solution that will provide encryption at rest for all the existing data and for any new data that is entered for an individual.
 Which combination of options can the company use to meet these requirements?
-(Select TWO.)
+(Select TWO)

 - [x] Create a snapshot of the DB instance.
 Copy the snapshot to a new snapshot, and enable encryption for the copy process.
 Use the new snapshot to restore the DB instance.
 - [ ] Modify the configuration of the DB instance by enabling encryption.
 Create a snapshot of the DB instance.
 Use the snapshot to restore the DB instance.